 Cannabis Tax (decrease of \$250,000) - The FY 2020 Adopted Budget projected Cannabis Tax revenue at \$250,000.
-No revenues are expected for FY 2020 as no prospective cannabis business operators have completed the entitlement process.
+Many of the approved cannabis business operators are still working to complete the entitlement process.
+This adjustment is to reflect actual Cannabis Tax receipts received thus far.